cheffplayer/Kongbot/README.md

 # Kongbot
 ## Kongregate chatbot
-This script opens up a connection with Kongregate's chat websocket and uses EleutherAI to automatically generate responses to chat messages.
+This script opens up a connection with Kongregate's chat websocket and uses various GPT-J-6B APIs to automatically generate responses to chat messages.
 Avoid running it on accounts that you care about, because they risk getting banned if people report you for being a chatbot. jerome_a2 is the bot in this example:
 ![image](example.png)